vettorefburana/Claim-Frequency-Forecast/README.md

 # Forecast of car insurance claims

-Forecast of the claim number and claim frequency for a portfolio of car insurance policies using different statistical and machine learning models, as well as different R packages
+Forecast of the claim number and claim frequency for a portfolio of car insurance policies using different statistical and machine learning models

 The following classes of models are considered:
 - Poisson generalized linear models